RJPearson94/terraform-twilio-autopilot/README.md

 # terraform-twilio-autopilot

-This is a terraform module for managing an autopilot assistant.
+This is a terraform module for managing an Autopilot assistant.

 !> This module will destroy the model build before creating a new one

-This module uses the Community Twilio Terraform Provider (also maintained by the module [author](https://github.com/RJPearson94))
+This module uses the community Twilio Terraform Provider (also maintained by the module [author](https://github.com/RJPearson94))

 - [Terraform Registry](https://registry.terraform.io/providers/RJPearson94/twilio/latest)
 - [Github](https://github.com/RJPearson94/terraform-provider-twilio)